FusionAuth/fusionauth-site/site/_posts/2023-02-10-using-user-actions.md

 Record the `id` value.
 Here, it is `6f4115c0-3db9-4734-aeda-b9c3f7dc4269`.
 You can verify that the User Action was created by going to "Settings", then "User Actions" in the FusionAuth admin portal.

-{% include _image.liquid src="/assets/img/blogs/fusionauth-user-actions/user-actions-user-action-created.png" alt="User Action Created" class="img-fluid" figure=false %}
+{% include _image.liquid src="/assets/img/blogs/fusionauth-user-actions/user-actions-user-action-created.png" alt="Verify that the User Action was created by checking in the admin portal." class="img-fluid" figure=false %}

 ### Setting up webhooks

 To propagate a message when a user action is taken to the sister news sites, you can set up a webhook.
 To do this, navigate to "Settings" then "Webhooks" and click the "Add" button.
-To simulate the endpoint of the sister news site that will consume the user action information, you will use [https://requestbin.com](https://requestbin.com).
+To simulate the endpoint of the sister news site that will consume the user action information, you can use [https://requestbin.com](https://requestbin.com).
 If you create a request bin, it will generate a unique URL of the form `https://<YOUR_WEBHOOK_SITE_ID>.x.pipedream.net`.
 Copy this URL into the "URL" field.

-{% include _image.liquid src="/assets/img/blogs/fusionauth-user-actions/user-actions-add-webhook.png" alt="Add Webhook" class="img-fluid" figure=false %}
+{% include _image.liquid src="/assets/img/blogs/fusionauth-user-actions/user-actions-add-webhook.png" alt="Add a new Webhook to your RequestBin." class="img-fluid" figure=false %}

 Scroll down and make sure that the `user.action` event is enabled.

-{% include _image.liquid src="/assets/img/blogs/fusionauth-user-actions/user-actions-webhook-switch.png" alt="Webhook event switch" class="img-fluid" figure=false %}
+{% include _image.liquid src="/assets/img/blogs/fusionauth-user-actions/user-actions-webhook-switch.png" alt="Ensure that the user.action Webhook event switch is enabled." class="img-fluid" figure=false %}

 Navigate to the "Default" tenant and click on the "Edit" button.
 Scroll down and make sure the `user.action` event is enabled here too.

-{% include _image.liquid src="/assets/img/blogs/fusionauth-user-actions/user-actions-tenants-switch.png" alt="Tenant event switch" class="img-fluid" figure=false %}
+{% include _image.liquid src="/assets/img/blogs/fusionauth-user-actions/user-actions-tenants-switch.png" alt="Ensure that the user.action event is enabled on your FusionAuth Tenant" class="img-fluid" figure=false %}

 ### Executing the User Action